evans-gn/Freshmen-year-python/README.md

 compound interest using real banking formulas
 - Countdown Timer - A timer that counts down from a given number of seconds and displays hours, minutes and seconds
+- Shopping Cart - A program that lets users add food items and prices to a cart and calculates the total